 SAP in three-year cloud partnership with Microsoft

-[BERLIN] Business software group SAP said on Monday it had reached a three-year deal with Microsoft to help its large enterprise customers move their business processes into the cloud.
+BUSINESS software group SAP said on Monday that it had reached a three-year deal with Microsoft to help its large enterprise customers move their business processes into the cloud.

 "We bundled SAP's cloud platform services to support customers around the extension, integration and orchestration of SAP systems," Ms Morgan told reporters, adding the product would be sold through Microsoft's distribution channels.